acanna2013/acanna2013/README.md

 ## Github Stats

 * As I am juggling with coursework and research, I won't be that active on Github.
-I will improve upon this, as I have more time!
+I will improve upon this as I have more time!

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=acanna2013&show_icons=true&locale=en&layout=compact&theme=dark&background=000000" alt="acanna2013" /></p>